gx9702/UA-TypeRepository/Core/Part14/DataTypes/DataSetWriterTransportDataType/readme.md

 <!-- datatype -->
 ## DataSetWriterTransportDataType
+This Structure DataType is an abstract base type for transport mapping specific DataSetWriter parameters.
+The abstract DataType does not define fields.

+The DataSetWriterTransportDataType Structure representation in the AddressSpace is defined in Table 18.
 <!-- end of description -->
 The fields of the DataSetWriterTransportDataType DataType are defined in the following table: